Vintr0n/20-Questions-Game/README.md

 <div align="center">

-**A mobile detective game powered by AI where you interrogate suspects to solve the mystery!**
+**A web-based mobile detective game powered by AI where you interrogate suspects to solve the mystery!**

 *Who ate Grandad's cake?
 You have 20 questions to find out...*